-- Interest Rate Derivatives and Currency Derivatives other than Excluded Currency Derivatives are comprehensively regulated as swaps under the CEA and regulations issued thereunder by the CFTC and other federal financial regulators.
+Interest Rate Derivatives and Currency Derivatives other than Excluded Currency Derivatives are comprehensively regulated as swaps under the CEA and regulations issued thereunder by the CFTC and other federal financial regulators.
 See, e.g., 17 CFR Part 23 (capital and margin requirements for swap dealers, business conduct standards for swap dealers, and swap documentation requirements); 17 CFR Part 50 (clearing requirements for swaps).
 While Excluded Currency Derivatives are not subject to all swap regulations, they are subject to the "business conduct standards" adopted by the CFTC pursuant to the CEA.
 See Section 1(a)(47)(E) of the CEA; Determination of Foreign Exchange Swaps and Foreign Exchange Forwards Under the Commodity Exchange Act, 77 FR 69694 (Nov.
+20, 2012).

-20, 2012). - The mark-to-market value reflects the Fund's actual delivery or payment obligation under the derivative.
-This measure differs from that referenced in Nasdaq Rule 5735(b)(1)(E), which bases its 20% limit of assets in the portfolio applicable for funds issuing Managed Fund Shares on the aggregate gross market methodology is consistent with the methodology proposed by the SEC in proposed Rule 18f-4 for the purposes of asset coverage requirements and in keeping with disclosures regarding compliance with Section 18 of the 1940 Act made by other registered investment companies and reviewed by the SEC staff for a number of years.
-In that regard, the SEC expressly noted in the Derivatives Rule Proposing Release that reliance on a mark-to-market valuation of a derivatives position for purposes of calculating the required coverage amount "would generally correspond to the amount of the fund's liability with respect to the derivatives transaction" and, therefore, be consistent with the appropriate valuation of the derivatives transaction.
-The mark-tomarket value is also the measure on which collateral posting is based under the Master Agreement published by the International Swaps and Derivatives Association, Inc. ("ISDA"), which is the predominant agreement used to trade derivatives.
-This value measures gain and loss to the Fund of the Fund's derivatives positions on a daily basis, as notional value of the over-the-counter derivatives rather than on the mark-tomarket value.
+The mark-to-market value reflects the Fund's actual delivery or payment obligation under the derivative.
+This measure differs from that referenced in Nasdaq Rule 5735(b)(1)(E), which bases its 20% limit of assets in the portfolio applicable for funds issuing Managed Fund Shares on the aggregate gross notional value of the over-the-counter derivatives rather than on the mark-to-market value.

-See Derivatives Rule Proposing Release at 157-158; see also infra note 108.
+^{50 &}lt;u>See Derivatives Rule Proposing Release at 157-158; see also infra note 107.